virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 * `{'operator': ''}`.
 This is the multiplication operator.
 The action at runtime is to pop the last two values from the execution stack, multiply them, and then push the result back onto the execution stack.
 * `{'operator': '/'}`.
 This is the division operator.
 The action at runtime is to pop the final two elements from the execution stack, dividing the last value by the 2nd-to-last value from the last value, and then pushing the result back onto the execution stack.
 * `{'operator': '**'}`.
 This is the exponentiation operator.
 The action at runtime is to pop the final two elements from the execution stack, raising the last value to the power of the 2nd-to-last value, and then pushing the result back onto the execution stack.
 * `{'fetch': identifier}`, where `identifier` is the name of a variable.
 It must correspond to an identifier already in `PALMAT["identifiers"]`, except that the surrounding carats (if any) used as string quotes in the identifier dictionary will not be present.
 The action at runtime is to fetch the value of the variable or constant identified and push it onto the execution stack.
+The value is stored in a variable's "value" attribute or in a constant's "constant" attribute.
 (I haven't given any thought as of yet as to how to handle vectors, matrices, arrays, or structures as of yet, so temporarily at least, just think of variables or constants storing numbers or booleans.)
 * `{'store': identifier}`, where `identifier` is the name of a variable.
 It must correspond to an identifier already in `PALMAT["identifiers"]`, except that the surrounding carats (if any) used as string quotes in the identifier dictionary will not be present.
 The action at runtime is to store the last value in the execution stack (without popping it from the stack) into the variable identified.
+The value is stored in the variable's "value" attribute.
 * `{'pop': number}`.
 Pops `number` of elements from the execution stack and discards them.

 More PALMAT instructions will be defined below, but first let's consider a couple of example.
 Look at the following HAL/S code: